nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ### scheduler
 Value as configured with the torrc [scheduler](https://www.torproject.org/docs/tor-manual-dev.html.en#Schedulers) option or "default" for no explicit configuration.
+This scheduler field MUST be omitted on tor releases that do not support this feature (<0.3.2.1-alpha).

 ## OS Information